 - More than half (53%) of people who’ve been bullied or harassed in the last three years did not report the latest incident.

 Alongside the report, the CIPD has produced a new guide for people managers on how they can best manage conflict in their teams.

 Read the original article by the CIPD here.

 The CIPD is the professional body for HR and people development.
 The not for profit organisation champions better work and working lives and has been setting the benchmark for excellence in people and organisation development for more than 100 years.
-It has a community of more than 150,000 members across the world, provides thought leadership through independent research on the world of work, and offers professional training and accreditation for those working in HR and learning and development. www.cipd.co.uk
+It has a community of more than 150,000 members worldwide, provides thought leadership through independent research on the world of work, and offers professional training and accreditation for those working in HR and learning and development. www.cipd.co.uk